Raise sunken concrete slabs by filling voids beneath driveways, sidewalks, patios, garage entries, steps, and walkways.

 Sinking concrete around outdoor living areas

 Mudjacking is designed to address concrete slabs that have settled because the base underneath no longer provides even support.
-The infographic below shows the basic concept: small access points are used to place material beneath the slab, unsupported voids are filled, and pressure helps raise the concrete back toward a safer, more usable position.
+Small access points are used to place material beneath the slab, unsupported voids are filled, and pressure helps raise the concrete back toward a safer, more usable position.

 This process is commonly considered for mostly intact slabs around driveways, sidewalks, patios, walkways, front steps, and garage entries.
 The key is determining whether the concrete is still a good candidate for lifting or whether replacement, drainage correction, or another repair option would be more appropriate.